 What Quatermass did for the 1950s, A for Andromeda and its sequel did for the 1960s.
 Intelligently written by Fred Hoyle and John Elliot, the first six-part story began on 3 October 1961, and while transmitted from telerecordings rather than live, only film sequences from episode 2 and the last two reels of episode 6 survive (see above).

-While A for Andromeda was still running, the BBC presented a 75 minute adaptation by William Best and Donald Bull of Patrick Marsh's Breakdown novel.
+While A for Andromeda was still running, the BBC presented a 75 minute adaptation by William Best and Donald Bull of Patrick Marsh's Breakdown novel on 5 November 1961 as part of the Sunday Night Play strand.
 In The Test, Dr John Armstrong (Nicholas Selby), is engaged on defence work involving forces of appalling power, and grave fears of a miscalculation - with terrifying consequences - are added to the considerable strain he is under over his turbulent private life, his wife, Mary (Sheila Ballantine), having fallen in love with a colleague.
 The Times thought Alan Bromly's production, "though never failing to interest us, did not hold us spellbound or make us feel that human emotions were under any greater strain than usual as a result of the dangerous forces involved."
 While in Number Three (1953) the subject of the scientist's researches was the raison d'étre of the play, The Test was essentially a study of one man's mental breakdown, with the science-fiction elements a mere cipher - he could just as easily have been the stressed-out designer of a new (conventional) aircraft, for example.
-At the time of writing it is not known if a recording of the play survives, but given other productions of the same vintage this is unlikely.
+No copy is known to exist, although John Cura did take a set of off-screen photographs.

 The week after A for Andromeda finished (21 November 1961), it was replaced in the schedules by the five-part The Escape of R.D.7, written by Thomas Clarke from an idea by James Parish.
 Dr Anna Hastings (Barbara Murray) has developed a virus (the R.D.7 of the title) which is hoped can be used against rats, but when lab cleaner Peter Warner (Roger Croucher) is infected, she is ordered to stop her experiments.
 Somewhat irresponsibly, she drugs her assistant and hides away with him in a remote part of Essex to carry on her experiments, first by injecting herself with R.D.7!
 Produced by Thomas Ormerod, the serial was reasonably well-received, with Clarke's script and characterisation being particularly praised, although The Times suggested that, "all of Mr Clarke's women characters are so unpleasant one might suspect him of misogyny."
 The serial does not exist in the BBC Archives.